 Runners are issued a “dorsal” or bib with a number and an electronic chip attached to the back of the bib.
 Runner's times are scanned at the starting and finish lines.
 Final times will be posted on our website or sent by email within a week after the race or when they are released to us.

-Havana Half & Full Marathon is marked in kilometers.
+The Havana 10K, Half and Full Marathon is marked in kilometers.
 For more information on meter conversion to miles and how to keep track of time during the race, refer to our FAQ on are there timing clocks at the kilometer markers on the course.

 About a dozen or more portable potties are available at the start of the race.
 One of the many advantages of our accommodations at the Plaza Hotel is that you are one block from the race course and will have the luxury of your own bathroom just before the race.
 Once the race gets under way, there are no portable potties provided along the way.

 With a series of flat avenues, waterfronts and rolling hills throughout Cuba’s awe-inspiring capital, the Havana 10K, Half and Full Marathon provides an encompassing tour of the city’s five municipalities.
 The full marathon is a two-loop course of the half marathon course.
 The race starts at the National Capitol in the heart of Old Havana, a UNESCO World Heritage site, continues along the flat, charming Malecón along the waterfront, rolls through hills into Central Havana by Sports City and Revolution Square, to finish where it began in Old Havana.